Paris-Developers/Mirror-TS/README.md

 # Mirror JS

-Mirror is a informational Discord bot.
+Mirror is an informational Discord bot.

 Mirror was created by Fordle#0001 and Phantasm#0001